Yes, it’s the guy with the beard and the woman with the laugh.

 John Belden and Wendy Carson have been seen all over the central Indiana theatre scene for over a decade.
-For more than 200 plays, musicals, cabarets and other performances, they acted like superfans and wrote critiques and praises of the various shows for the Greenfield Daily Reporter, EastOfIndy (dotcom, now gone) and their Facebook and Twitter feeds.
+Through hundreds of plays, musicals, cabarets and other performances, they acted like superfans and wrote critiques and praises of the various shows for the Greenfield Daily Reporter, EastOfIndy (dotcom, now gone), The Word/Eagle, and their Facebook and Twitter feeds.
 Now that they are independent, they set up this place to help spread the word about the good things happening on stages in and around Indianapolis.

-Meanwhile, John and Wendy are also big fans of games — board games, party games, card games, and even those geeky role-playing and miniatures battle games.
-So, here we also wax poetic on our favorite pastime, as well as places to play, like GenCon and local conventions.
+Meanwhile, John and Wendy are love games — board games, party games, card games, and even those geeky role-playing and miniatures battle games.
+So, here we occasionally wax poetic on our favorite pastime, as well as places to play, like GenCon and local conventions.

-Text on this site is copyright 2015, John Lyle Belden and Wendy C. Carson.
-Photos and illustrations are mostly by other parties, as noted.
+Text on this site is copyright 2015 through current year by John Lyle Belden and Wendy C. Carson.
+Photos and illustrations are mostly by other parties.

 John Lyle Belden